OpenSLO/OpenSLO/docs/specification-changes.md

 # Specification changes

 This guide covers changes to OpenSLO object kinds and specification versions.
+See [CONTEXT.md](CONTEXT.md) for the terms used here and the relationship between the specification, SDK, and schema manifest.
 See [DEVELOPMENT.md](DEVELOPMENT.md) for environment setup and repository checks.

 ## Adding or modifying an object kind